 Contact Our Washington, D.C.
 Spinal and Back Injury Lawyers

 The workers’ compensation attorneys of Lightfoot Law, PLLC in Washington, D.C. seek compensation for D.C. area and Maryland clients who have suffered on-the-job spinal injuries.
-To schedule a free initial consultation with a knowledgeable lawyer, call (202) 919-6463 or contact us online.
+To schedule a free initial consultation with a knowledgeable lawyer, call (202) 919-5453or contact us online.